hacker3983/Terminaltitlechanger/README.md

 ```
 # you can go into any directory to run the title.sh
 title.sh
-# enter the title you wan to set on your terminal
+# enter the title you want to set on your terminal
 ```